 This is the initial public offering of shares of common stock of a.k.a.
 Brands Holding Corp.
-We are offering shares of our common stock, and the shares of common stock.
+We are offering 13,888,889 shares of our common stock.
 No public market currently exists for our common stock.
-We anticipate that the initial public selling stockholders are offering offering price will be between \$ and \$ per share.
+We anticipate that the initial public offering price will be between \$17.00 and \$19.00 per share.

-We intend to apply to list our common stock on the New York Stock Exchange ("NYSE") under the symbol "AKA."
+We have been approved to list our common stock on the New York Stock Exchange ("NYSE") under the symbol "AKA."